dentonzh/Eggspress/README.md

 Eggspress is a lightweight blogging platform built on Next.js and React.
 It's designed to help anyone launch a new site with little to no coding experience.
 There's no command line needed.
 Best of all, it's lightning fast and completely free![^1]

-This is an abridged version of our [Getting Started Guide](https://eggspress.vercel.app/blog/getting-started) hosted on an Eggspress site.
-If you're new to Github, need more help, or want a live demo, give it a spin!
+This guide is an abridged version of [Getting Started Guide](https://eggspress.vercel.app), which includes more details including screenshots.
+If you're new to Github and deploying sites or you want a live demo of Eggspress, check out the guide.
 Otherwise, continue on.
 ## Prerequisites
 To use Eggspress, you'll need a:
 - Github account ([sign up](https://github.com/join))